 The best way to determine if you are a supinator or pronator runner is to evaluate your foot professionally.
 To determine your foot type on your own, view your footprint when you step out of the pool or shower.
 If you leave a wide, flat footprint, you have a pronated foot.
 If the footprint is missing the inside of the foot, where your arch did not touch the ground, you have a supinated foot type.

 A trail shoe is designed for those who prefer to run off-road.
 This shoe has a deeper tread pattern for solid traction and offers more stability across the shoe than a normal running shoe.

 A cross-training shoe is designed to take you from sport to sport with one pair of shoes.
 This type of shoe is not appropriate for someone who plans on running more than four to five miles a day.
 A cross trainer is usually made of mesh materials and strips of leather in the fabric.
 If the shoe has a “running” tread on the sole, it may be difficult to wear the shoe on a court for an exercise class or game.

 Walking shoes provide stability through the arch, good shock absorption, and a smooth tread.
-Walking involves a heel-toe gait pattern, so you want to ensure that the shoe, particularly the counter, is stable.
+This involves a heel-toe gait pattern, so you want to ensure that the shoe, particularly the counter, is stable.
 If you have arthritis or pain in the arch of your foot, you may benefit from a rocker sole that encourages a natural roll of the foot while walking.